Press Kit

 NPR WLPR-FM “Art on the Air”

-“Friday Evenings” with Will Duchon – WMNR public radio
+“Friday Evenings” with Will Duchon – WMNR public radio, aired in 2022 and 2024

 “Company of the Music” – Rádio Universidade 106.9 FM

-EXCERPTS FROM THE REVIEWS
+EXCERPTS FROM REVIEWS

 More reviews and complete copies are available upon request: info(at)sophiagranovich.com